pythonkitchen/pythonkitchen/data/posts/how-to-run-tencents-hunyuan-video-model-using-python.md

 - Docker recipe

-## What is HunYan Video model?
+## What is HunYuan Video model?

 [HunYuan](https://github.com/tencent/HunyuanVideo) is a new video model that supposedly outperforms SORA, the SOTA of video models.

 ## How does it differ from competitors?

-HunYan is OpenSource, has 13 billion parameters, the largest for an open model to date and ranks better than closed-source versions.
+HunYuan is OpenSource, has 13 billion parameters, the largest for an open model to date and ranks better than closed-source versions.

 ## Architectural novelties

-To achieve the above, HunYan innovated in these areas:
+To achieve the above, HunYuan innovated in these areas:

 1. *Unified Dual-to-Single-Stream Design*: The model processes video and text tokens independently at first and later merges them for deeper multimodal understanding.
 This improves how visual and semantic information are aligned.